webDva/jekyll-now/about.md

 ### 📡 If you *really* like webdva...

 Then you can be notified of new codex entries by using the [RSS feed](/feed.xml).
-I publish a codex entry every Friday.
+I publish a new codex entry every Friday.